minio/docs/source/administration/batch-framework-job-replicate.rst

          | Defaults to ``5MiB``.

      * - ``snowball.skipErrs``
-       - | Specify ``false`` to direct MinIO to halt on any object which produce errors on read.
+       - | Specify ``false`` to direct MinIO to halt on any object which produces errors on read.
          | Defaults to ``true``.

 For the **target deployment**